The Chart for Square Inc. (SQ) Is Flashing Mixed Signals

 SQ’s Market Performance

-SQ stocks went down by -8.55% for the week, with a monthly drop of -8.16% and a quarterly performance of 6.81%, while its annual performance rate touched 79.47%.
-The volatility ratio for the week stands at 3.65% while the volatility levels for the past 30 days are set at 2.86% for Square Inc..
-The simple moving average for the period of the last 20 days is -6.46% for SQ stocks with a simple moving average of 3.95% for the last 200 days.
+SQ stocks went up by 1.44% for the week, with a monthly drop of -2.77% and a quarterly performance of 6.99%, while its annual performance rate touched 72.56%.
+The volatility ratio for the week stands at 2.56% while the volatility levels for the past 30 days are set at 2.82% for Square Inc..
+The simple moving average for the period of the last 20 days is -4.10% for SQ stocks with a simple moving average of 4.98% for the last 200 days.

 Analysts’ Opinion of SQ